-The trips will typically go into the field Monday morning and return on sometime between Thursday afternoon or Friday morning.
-You will have a chance to shower after you return to camp and have cleaned all of the gear, so please bring shower supplies and a clean set of clothes that you can leave at camp.
-Tennis shoes are also a nice option to have for your time at camp.
+The trips will typically go into the field Monday morning and return on Thursday evening.
+You will have a chance to shower after you return and have cleaned all of the gear, so please bring shower supplies and a clean set of clothes that you can leave at camp.
 Everyone in the car on the way home will thank you!!